| Organisation: | IRT Saint Exupéry, Toulouse

 estimation requires to identify the sources of such interferences and

+take their effects into account.
 This work proposes a method to automate the detection of temporal interferences (i.e., situations where the execution time of a task changes due to the presence of other tasks running on other cores) using formal methods and verification.
 The first step is to build two behavioural models of the software application and execution platform in the LNT language: an isolated model (with only one core enabled, and thus interference-free) and a non-isolated model (with all cores enabled, and thus containing interferences).
 The interferences manifest as differences between the execution traces generated from these two behavioral models.
 Two solutions are proposed to detect these differences: PATCHECK defines interferences as specific trace patterns, describes them in the MCL language, and uses the model checker of CADP to detect their presence on traces generated from the non-isolated model; SYNCHECK compares the traces obtained from the isolated and non-isolated models by computing a specific synchronous product using the EXP.OPEN tool of CADP and checking an MCL formula denoting the presence of interferences in this product.
 This method was applied to a part of Infineon's AURIX TC275 microcontroller, a System-on-Chip (SoC) containing three in-order execution cores equipped with private local memories for program and data.
 Each core has two memory interfaces: a Program Memory Interface (PMI) and a Data Memory Interface (DMI).
 The SoC's components (cores, memories, IPs) are interconnected via the Shared Resource Interconnection Crossbar Interconnect (XBar SRI) and the System Peripheral Bus (SPB).
 The interference detection method was successfully applied on several synthetic applications and also on an Integrated Air System Control (IASC) running on AURIX TC275. |

-The detection of interferences in real-time applications running on
+| Conclusions: | The detection of interferences in real-time applications running on

 multicore systems can be (partly) automated using behavioral modeling